Tesco: Loyalty card

-Tesco launched its customer loyalty scheme, the Tesco Clubcard, in 1995.
+In 1995,Tesco launched its customer loyalty scheme, the Tesco Clubcard.
 It has been cited as a pivotal development in Tesco's progress towards becoming the UK's largest supermarket chain and one that fundamentally changed the country's supermarket business.
-Tesco itself was cited in a Wall Street Journal article as using the intelligence from the Clubcard to thwart Wal-Mart's initiatives in the UK.
+Tesco was cited in a Wall Street Journal article as using the intelligence from the Clubcard to thwart Wal-Mart's initiatives in the UK.

 Cardholders can collect one Clubcard point for every £1 (or one point for €1 in Ireland and Slovakia or 1 point for 1zł in Poland) they spend in a Tesco shop, or at Tesco.com, and 1 point per £2 on fuel (not in Slovakia).
 Customers can also collect points by paying with a Tesco Credit Card, or by using Tesco Mobile, Tesco Homephone, Tesco Broadband, selected Tesco Personal Finance products, or through Clubcard partners, E.ON and Avis.
 Each point equates to 1p in shops when redeemed, or up to four times that value when used with Clubcard deals (offers for holidays, day trips, etc.) Clubcard points (UK & IE) can also be converted to Avios and Virgin Atlantic frequent flyer miles.

 One Stop

-One Stop, which includes some of the smallest shops (smaller than a Tesco Express), was (until 2018, when the first Jack's store opened) the only Tesco shop format in the UK that did not include the word Tesco in its name.
-The brand, along with the original shops, formed part of the T&S Stores business but, unlike many that were converted to Tesco Express, these kept their old name.
-Subsequently, other shops bought by Tesco have been converted to the One Stop brand.
+One Stop, which includes some of the smallest shops, smaller than a Tesco Express, was the only Tesco shop format in the UK that did not include the word Tesco in its name, until 2018, when the first Jack's store opened.
+The brand, along with the original shops, formed part of the T&S Stores business.
+Unlike many that were converted to Tesco Express, these kept their old name.
+Other shops bought by Tesco have been converted to the One Stop brand.
 Some have Tesco Bank branded cash machines.

 The business has attracted some controversy, as the prices of groceries in these shops, often situated in more impoverished areas, can be higher than nearby Tesco branded shops, highlighted in The Times 22 March 2010: "Britain's biggest supermarket uses its chain of 639 One Stop convenience shops–which many customers do not realise it owns–to charge up to 14 per cent more for goods than it does in Tesco-branded shops."

 Tesco responded to the article stating "It is a separate business within the Tesco Group, with its own supply chain and distribution network.
 One Stop shops offer a different range to Express shops and its operating costs are different.
 One Stop's price strategy is to match to its nearest competitor, Costcutter, and is frequently cheaper."